aws-samples/eks-workshop/content/beginner/140_assigning_pods/affinity.md

 draft: false
 ---

-#### Affinity and anti-affinity
+### Affinity and anti-affinity

-nodeSelector provides a very simple way to constrain pods to nodes with particular labels.
+`nodeSelector` provides a very simple way to constrain pods to nodes with particular labels.
 The affinity/anti-affinity feature greatly extends the types of constraints you can express.

 The key enhancements are:

 - The language is more expressive (not just “AND of exact match”)
 - You can indicate that the rule is “soft”/“preference” rather than a hard requirement, so if the scheduler can’t satisfy it, the pod will still be scheduled
 - You can constrain against labels on other pods running on the node (or other topological domain), rather than against labels on the node itself, which allows rules about which pods can and cannot be co-located

-The affinity feature consists of two types of affinity, “node affinity” and “inter-pod affinity/anti-affinity”.
-Node affinity is like the existing nodeSelector (but with the first two benefits listed above), while inter-pod affinity/anti-affinity constrains against pod labels rather than node labels, as described in the third item listed above, in addition to having the first and second properties listed above.
+The affinity feature consists of two types of affinity, “node affinity” and “inter-pod affinity/anti-affinity.
+Node affinity is like the existing `nodeSelector` (but with the first two benefits listed above), while inter-pod affinity/anti-affinity constrains against pod labels rather than node labels, as described in the third item listed above, in addition to having the first and second properties listed above.

-#### Node affinity
+### Node affinity

 Node affinity was introduced as alpha in Kubernetes 1.2.
-Node affinity is conceptually similar to nodeSelector – it allows you to constrain which nodes your pod is eligible to be scheduled on, based on labels on the node.
+Node affinity is conceptually similar to `nodeSelector` – it allows you to constrain which nodes your pod is eligible to be scheduled on, based on labels on the node.

 There are currently two types of node affinity, called `requiredDuringSchedulingIgnoredDuringExecution` and `preferredDuringSchedulingIgnoredDuringExecution`.